KIT-MRT/arbitration_graphs/README.md

 </p>

-We will shortly add an [arbitration graph GUI](https://github.com/KIT-MRT/arbitration_graphs/pull/10) and a [tutorial](https://github.com/KIT-MRT/arbitration_graphs/pull/51) based on this demo – stay tuned!
+We will shortly add a [tutorial](https://github.com/KIT-MRT/arbitration_graphs/pull/51) based on this demo – stay tuned!

 ## Installation